Bringing Together Books, Children and Libraries...

 - Presentations may include short booktalks, reading aloud, and simple science or craft demonstrations.

 - Volunteers select books for their programs from the Booklegger Collection

 - The program is very flexible: Bookleggers determine the dates and times of their school visits.

-As a Booklegger volunteer you make an important contribution to the educational enrichment of Pleasanton children.
+Booklegger volunteers make an important contribution to the educational enrichment of Pleasanton children.
 However, our volunteers say that the best reward is the joy and enthusiasm of the children and their teachers.

-The Booklegger Program is sponsored by the Pleasanton Public Library and the Pleasanton Unified School District.
+Booklegger is a cooperative program between the Pleasanton Public Library and the Pleasanton Unified School District.

 For more information, contact: